Architecting Android...The clean way?

-Over the last months and after having friendly discussions at Tuenti with colleagues like @pedro_g_s and @flipper83 (by the way 2 badass of android development), I have decided that was a good time to write an article about architecting android applications.
+Over the last months and after having a few android discussions at Tuenti with colleagues like @pedro_g_s and @flipper83, I have decided that was a good time to write an article about architecting android applications.

 The purpose of it is to show you a little approach I had in mind in the last few months plus all the stuff I have learnt from investigating and implementing it.